 If you’ve been noticing changes ‘down there’ (hello va-jay-jay!) and a distinct disinterest in sex you’re not alone.
-It’s just that no one talks about it.
+It’s just that not everyone talks about it, it’s one of those ‘shhh’ subjects.
 So let’s go there, shall we?

 The hormonal rollercoaster effects on libido and va-jay-jays